Specialist Dementia Care from Right at Home East Lancashire and Ribble Valley

 24-hour dementia care at home can be invaluable for older people and anyone struggling with the late stages of dementia.
 There is no specific stage at which dementia patients need 24-hour assistance, as everyone experiences the condition differently.
 But full-time domiciliary care can provide peace of mind whenever caring for someone with dementia becomes unmanageable.

-As standard, our dementia care services are based on an agreed care schedule.
-If you are interested in full-time care for dementia, we can combine various types of care.
-We can incorporate dementia specialist homecare into a care plan for live-in care or 24-hour homecare.
+At Right at Home East Lancashire and Ribble Valley, our dementia care services are based on an agreed care schedule.
+If you are interested in full-time care for a dementia patient, we can combine various types of care.
+We can allocate specialist CareGivers across East Lancashire and Ribble Valley to incorporate dementia specialist homecare into a care plan for live-in care or 24-hour homecare.

 Can someone with dementia live alone?

-At Right at Home, many of our Clients are people with dementia who continue to live independently at home.
+At Right at Home East Lancashire and Ribble Valley, many of our Clients are people with dementia who continue to live independently at home.

 The symptoms of dementia progress at a different rate for different people, so many can continue to live alone for some time.

-In the advanced stages of dementia, live-in care or 24-hour dementia care can offer peace of mind whilst allowing Clients to remain in their home.
+In the advanced stages of dementia, live-in care or 24-hour dementia care from our CareGivers in East Lancashire and Ribble Valley can offer peace of mind whilst allowing Clients to remain in their home.